abroroo/leetcode/README.md

         if (nums[i] !== nums[uniq]){
             // shift uniq to that place
             uniq++
-            // make nums at new uniq equal to nums at i nums[uniq] = nums[i]
+            // set it to new found not duplicate number, which is at i nums[uniq] = nums[i]
         }
     }